Add a Custom Module

 -

-In the Custom Addons Path field, enter the path to the submodule directory:
+In the Addon Configuration card, set the Custom addons path to the submodule's directory:

 /addons/oca_web -